CSCfi/csc-user-guide/docs/cloud/dbaas/cli.md

 If you have any issues don't hesitate using the `openstack database instance create --help` command.

 8. Now you need to wait a couple of minutes until the database instances have been created and received a public IP.
-Once the instances have recivced an `HEALTHY` state the public IP should be visible.
+Once the instances have recivced an `HEALTHY` state the public IP should be visible. (note that it will show you a private and public IP you are only interested in the public IP).
 The following command will show you info about the instance:

     openstack database instance show $INSTANCE_ID